ibugithub/List-my-catalog/README.md

 - [📝 License](#license)

-# 📖 Morse Code Decoder <a name="about-project"></a>
+# 📖 Ruby group capstone - Catalog of my things <a name="about-project"></a>

-**OOP School Library** is a Ruby project that implements classes for representing students and teachers in a school library.
+**Catalog of my things** is a Ruby project that implements classes for representing students and teachers in a school library.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>